Find life beyond the classroom.

 The Honors College Association provides highly motivated students with enrichment activities that enhance academic studies and support the ideals of the Honors College.

-KBD encourages scholarship, accomplishment, and development among students of business, management, and administration.
+KBD encourages and recognizes scholarship, accomplishment, and development among students of business, management, and administration.
 (Business Majors by Invitation)

 The LGBTQ Alliance strives to promote LGBTQ rights, educate the public on sexual and gender orientation issues, and provide a safe place for people of all sexual and gender orientations and identities to meet.